bbauska/CS198.1x/readme.md

 We have now understood how to assign unique identities to every user through public and private keys and conduct transactions between these entities through the use of the UTXO, or Unspent Transaction Output, model.

-So naturally, the next question to ask is: How do we keep track of the history of transactions?
+Naturally, the next question to ask is: How do we keep track of the history of transactions?

 After all a user’s current balance can be described as a number of transactions, summing to the current amount, and if we don’t know what transactions have happened in the past, we can’t determine what’s valid in the future.